saiprabhakar/SALT_DPO_SFT_human_feedback_edits/README.md

 - **Edit Simulation:** Ground truth summaries are transformed to simulate human edits, reducing reliance on human feedback.

 During training, SALT optimizes the likelihood of chosen sentences while penalizing the unlikelihood of rejected sentences, guiding the model toward generating high-quality summaries.

 ---
+## HG dataset
+- Simulated dataset can be found in https://huggingface.co/datasets/PrabhakarSai/after_visit_summary_simulated_edits
+    - refer the dataset card for instructions on using the dataset for this repo

+---